nachiappannk/LearningJava/docs/Lombok.md

 ### @Builder
 Creates a builder pattern for building the object.
 To use the builder pattern we need to annotate the class with AllArgsConstructor also
-The details can be seen [here](https://github.com/nachiappannk/LearningJava/compare/implementing-lombok...Implementing-logging-using-slf4j)
+The details can be seen [here](https://github.com/nachiappannk/LearningJava/compare/implementing-lombok...Implementing-lombok-builder)

 ### @Slf4j
+Slf4j is a loggin framework.
+Lombok introduces a mechanism to log using Slf4j.
+The details of it can be found [here](https://github.com/nachiappannk/LearningJava/compare/implementing-lombok...Implementing-logging-using-slf4j)

 ### @Log